 - An f-number of f/2 means that the aperture opening is 25mm across (50mm/2).

 On a 200mm lens, however, an f-number of f/5.6 means the aperture opening is 35.7mm in diameter.
 Compare that to an opening of only 8.93mm on a 50mm lens for f/5.6.

 This shows that shorter focal lengths can gather more light for a given lens opening diameter.
 An aperture opening of 9mm in diameter would give you an f-number of f/2 on an 18mm lens and an f-number of f/6.3 on a 56mm lens.
 The 9mm opening wouldn’t let that 56mm lens pass as much light.

 This is also why you don’t see telephoto lenses with really small f-numbers, like f/1.4 or f/2.
 A 600mm f/2 lens would require an opening diameter of 300mm (12 inches)!

 What you really need to know about focal length

-All that matters is that short focal lengths give you larger fields of view (wide-angle lenses) and long focal lengths give you smaller fields of view (telephoto lenses).
+All that matters is that short focal lengths give you larger fields of view (wide-angle lenses), and long focal lengths give you smaller fields of view (telephoto lenses).
 It’s as simple as that.
 Don’t overcomplicate it by introducing crop factors.

 Crop factors are more important if you’re working between different systems.
-Like if you love your 24mm lens when photographing landscapes on your full-frame Sony a9, and you just got an Olympus MFT, you’ll probably want to know which focal length will give you an equivalent field of view on that Olympus (it’s 12mm).
+If you love your 24mm lens when photographing landscapes on your full-frame Sony a9, and you just got an Olympus MFT, you’ll probably want to know which focal length will give you an equivalent field of view on that Olympus (it’s 12mm).